NGSEP/NGSEPcore/README.txt

 	-i FILE	: Input genome to annotate in fasta format.
 It can be gzip compressed.
-	-o FILE	: Output file with annotations of transposable elements.
+	-o FILE	: Prefix of the output files.
 	-d FILE	: Database of transposable elements to annotate the genome.
 	-m INT	: Minimum length (in basepairs) to call a transposable element.
 Default: 200